 Some people with ASD can function at the same level as their peers and perform well academically, while others are severely disabled and require extensive support.[v]
 Furthermore, as children with ASD age, some skills may improve while others remain impaired.[vi]
 While 46% have average or above average intelligence, intellectual ability varies widely across the spectrum.[vii]
 Just as importantly, 83% of children with ASD have another developmental or neurological disorder such as intellectual disability, mood disorder, obsessive compulsive disorder, anxiety, or psychosis.[viii]

-The Autism & Cognition subtopic explores how autism influences brain development and thinking processes.
+The Autism & Cognition subtopic explores how autism influences brain development, thinking processes, and emotion.

-The Autism & Behavior subtopic includes research about behaviors of people with autism and/or intellectual disabilities, including diagnosis and treatment of problem behaviors.
+The Autism & Behavior subtopic includes research about behaviors of people with autism and/or intellectual disabilities.

 The Autism & Communication Skills subtopic explores the development of language and communication skills among children with autism.